-- You will need to visit a lot of properties
+- You need to visit a lot of properties.

 1. Visit a lot of apartments when renting an apartment in Hong Kong

-In Hong Kong, you will probably need to visit many properties before making an informed decision about which apartment in Hong Kong is best to rent.
+In Hong Kong, you can expect to visit many properties before making an informed decision about which apartment in Hong Kong is best to rent.
 There is almost no way around this.

 When you’re looking for an apartment in Hong Kong, the main factors that are likely to be a source of contention are: